Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-secrets/README.md

 ```

 The application will take care of getting the value that is backed by the
-`myCompliantKeyVaultSecret` key name and assign its value to the non compliant
+`myCompliantKeyVaultSecret` key name and assign its value to the non-compliant
 `my.not.compliant.property`.

 ## Troubleshooting